 • Open floor for questions from the audience

-This presentation aims to provide valuable insights into the creation and development of a cybersecurity practice within an organization from the perspective of two analysts involved in the early stages of that practice and highlight some of the benefits that working with BCNET has brought us.
+This presentation aims to provide valuable insights into the creation and development of a cyber security practice within an organization from the perspective of two analysts involved in the early stages of that practice and highlight some of the benefits that working with BCNET has brought us.

 Hawkeye